Kava-Labs/kava/x/precisebank/README.md

    by the reserve account but not yet in circulation.
 This can be non-zero if a fractional amount less than `1ukava` is minted.

+   **Note:** Currently, mint and burns are only used to transfer fractional amounts between accounts via `x/evm`.
+This means mint and burns on mainnet state will always be equal and opposite, always resulting in a zero remainder at the end of each transaction and block.

 The `x/precisebank` module does not keep track of the reserve as it is stored in the `x/bank` module.